 |CMPW-720||Field Placement||Story Arts Centre|

-- The Content Bootcamp, a two-week intensive workshop at the beginning of the first semester, will build on your academic writing skills, polishing your writing for a professional audience.
+- The Content Bootcamp, an intensive two-week workshop at the beginning of the first semester, builds on your academic writing skills, polishing your writing for a professional audience.

-- A vocational program at its core, the Communications – Professional Writing program will prepare you for a writing career with longevity.
-Every course will have you producing professional quality work so that you graduate with a polished and diverse portfolio.
+- A vocational program at its core, Communications – Professional Writing prepares you for a writing career with longevity.
+As such, every course has you producing professional quality work so that you graduate with a polished and diverse portfolio.

 - Unique second-semester course components include creating training modules, implementing training programs, and leading virtual or live training sessions to complement the content and documentation created in first semester courses.

-- The Digital Storytelling course, a standout feature, will encourage you to think critically about the future of communications, and its role in business, technology and society in general.
-You will have the opportunity to collaborate on a creative communications project, exploring what it means to be a communicator in a digital world.
+- The Digital Storytelling course, a standout feature, encourages you to think critically about the future of communications, and its role in business, technology and society in general.
+You have the opportunity to collaborate on a creative communications project, exploring what it means to be a communicator in a digital world.

-- A field placement opportunity in the final semester will provide you with valuable experiences in a variety of industries.
-Program faculty will work with you to place you in an organization relevant to your long term career goals.
+- A field placement opportunity in the final semester provides you with valuable experiences in a variety of industries.
+Program faculty works with you to place you in an organization relevant to your long-term career goals.

 - Technical writer

 - College diploma or university degree in any discipline